edwardcrompton/rpi-temp/README.md

 Wrapper for the Raspberry Pi temperature monitor

 Loads two classes:
  - A data point class.
 This is used to fetch the datapoint we want to write somewhere with a timestamp.
+E.g. the temperature fetched from the thermometer.
  - A persistence class.
 This is used to write the datapoint and the timestamp somewhere where it will be persisted, e.g the Google Sheets API

 ## Setup